Transfer Admission and Readmission

 It is important that you note any asterisks, double asterisks, and/or end notes that may be associated with a course, as these will help determine whether the course in question will be accepted as equivalent.

+Louisiana Tech University also offers the Transfer Evaluation System to its students to provide students with an up-to-date library of all of our established equivalencies from institutions that we have previously received transfer credit.
 Please note that your department is responsible for accepting all transfer credits towards your curriculum.
-If you have any questions regarding transferable credits please call Mary Beth Walsh in the Office of Admissions at 318-257-3036.
+If you have any questions regarding transferable credits please call Ryan Kavanaugh in the Office of Admissions at 318-257-3036.

 Louisiana Tech's Course Catalog includes a list of courses required for each major, course descriptions and more.